Orchard House remains TEMPORARILY CLOSED due to COVID-19 restrictions

 A multi-disciplinary experience incorporating history, language arts, and creative arts whereby students step back in time with Living History interpreters who re-create the life and times of the Alcotts.
 Students discover the elements of a story and write one of their own, play a 19th Century game that also introduces new vocabulary, and take part in an art activity that challenges their spatial perception, imagination, and analytical thinking.

-Curriculum Frameworks: History & Social Science Standards 1, 2, & 3; English Language Arts Standards 1, 2, & 3; Visual Arts Standard 3
+History & Social Science Standards 1, 2, & 3; English Language Arts Standards 1, 2, & 3; Visual Arts Standard 3

-Suitable for Grades 3 - 5; up to 30 students.
+Suitable for Grades 3 - 5.

 "Journey Through Journals"